landcraft/tobi-trivia2/README.md

 See [README-Docker.md](README-Docker.md) for detailed Docker setup instructions.

+## Cloudflare Tunnel Integration

+This application is optimized to run behind Cloudflare tunnels:
+- No nginx dependency
+- Direct Node.js serving on port 3000
+- Works seamlessly with cloudflared
+- Supports all Cloudflare security and performance features

 ## Self-Hosting

 This application is designed to be self-hosted and works great on: